Le nozze di Figaro Opera buffa ("Commedia per musica“) in 4 acts FIRST VERSION

 sorted in:

-Le Nozze di Figaro (The Marriage of Figaro), K. 492 was apparently written at the special command of Emperor Joseph II.
+Le Nozze di Figaro (The Marriage of Figaro), KV 492 was apparently written at the special command of Emperor Joseph II.
 Mozart chose a highly successful French play by Pierre-Augustin Caron de Beaumarchais (1784) as the model of the plot.
 The Viennese court poet Lorenzo da Ponte adapted the text to a four-act comic opera (opera buffa).
 Mozart wrote major parts of the work within just six weeks, apparently in November and December 1785.
-The premiere was, however, delayed several times and finally took place at the court theater on May 1, 1786.
+The premiere was, however, delayed several times and finally took place at the court theater on 1 May 1786.

 During Mozart’s lifetime, the opera was performed in Italian and German in more than a dozen cities.
-The enormous success in Prague (1786–1787) secured Mozart the commission to write Don Giovanni, K. 527, the following year.
+The enormous success in Prague (1786–1787) secured Mozart the commission to write Don Giovanni, KV 527, the following year.

 Mozart had a deep and enduring interest in composing music for opera.
 In the 18th century, opera belonged to different traditions of which only the Italian opera seria and the Italian opera buffa held wide international appeal.
 Mozart was commissioned twice to compose an opera seria for the theater in Milan, which was then still under Habsburg rule: Mitridate, re di Ponto, KV 87 (1770); and Lucio Silla, KV 135 (1772).
 Idomeneo, re di Creta, KV 366 (1781) and La clemenza di Tito, KV 621 (1791) are late examples of opera seria, a genre which gradually declined and was finally abandoned entirely around 1800.
 Three further works—Ascanio in Alba, KV 111 (1771); Il sogno di Scipione, KV 126 (1771); and Il re pastore, KV 208 (1775)—were so-called “serenatas”, celebratory compositions intended for a single performance at a special occasion.